-Generalizing SS strategies is tough.
-Each spouse’s age, benefit amounts and health outlook play a significant role in how and when to claim.
+Generalizing SS strategies is challenging.
+Each spouse’s age, benefit amounts, and health outlook play a significant role in how and when to claim.
 The point is, don’t claim before you look at the multiple benefits and strategies.
-These strategies are available for married, single, widowed, government employees and people that have already started benefits but are not 70 years old yet.
+These strategies are available for married, single, widowed, government employees, and people that have already started benefits but are not 70 years old yet.
 Don’t be fooled into thinking SS is a “Slam Dunk!”
-Through, 2728 separate rules and guidelines outlined in a 170 + page manual by the Social Security Administration, 9 strategies which include switch options, 81 yearly or 972 monthly age combinations, and 567 sets of calculations.
+Through 2728 separate rules and guidelines outlined in a 170 + page manual by the Social Security Administration, nine strategies include switch options, 81 yearly or 972 monthly age combinations, and 567 sets of calculations.

 1. What’s the best option and time to elect Social Security benefits?

-It depends on your personal situation.
+It depends on your situation.
 Income?
 Available assets.

 2. Who will provide you with reliable advice for making these decisions?

 Most people look to their financial advisors for SS claiming advice, but most financial advisors don’t understand SS’s complex rules or guidelines.
-People tell me all the time that their financial advisors tell them to call the Social Security Administration or start your benefits as soon as possible and invest the income.
-Which could have significant risk.
+People always tell me that their financial advisors tell them to call the Social Security Administration or start their benefits as soon as possible and invest the income, which could have significant risk.

 3. Why not ask Social Security for advice?

-SS representatives are prohibited from giving election advice, are not licensed to ask you about your retirement accounts, other assets, or evaluate the impact of your decision on the rest of your financial plan.
-Plus SS representatives, in general, are trained to focus on monthly benefit amounts for the individual not lifetime income for the family.
+SS representatives are prohibited from giving election advice and are not licensed to ask you about your retirement accounts or other assets or evaluate the impact of your decision on the rest of your financial plan.
+Plus, SS representatives, in general, are trained to focus on monthly benefit amounts for the individual, not lifetime income for the family.
 Taking SS benefits at the right time will be one of the biggest financial decisions you’ll ever make, so you need to get it right.
 Getting it right on your own is almost impossible.